bruno78/ms-project-3/README.md

 ### Instructions

 To use the application, download it on your server.
 Start by typing `docker-compose up` and when the application is running, start the front end by typing `yarn start`.

+### Tests

+* There are two feature tests for full CRUD each (users and favorites).
+They passed!
+* There are 22 controllers unit tests for users and 22 controllers tests for favorites.
+They passed!